"First question: so you have messed with my life before?"

 "You got it."
 Lou was a man of his word.

-"Thanks, but I don't like deceiving him and I still don't understand the secrecy and opaqueness," Philbert lamented.
+"Thanks, but I don’t like deceiving him, and I still don’t fully understand the secrecy and opaqueness," Philbert lamented.

 "OK."

 "I woke with an idea.
 Over coffee I made a list of questions.
-It would comfort me to get as many answered as you can."
+It would comfort me to get as many answered as you can," said Philbert.

 "You bet!"